victorHL99/Calculadora-The-West/README.md

 # Calculadora The West

- Calculadora de habilidades para batalhas no forte.
+ Calculadora de Batalhas no Forte do THE WEST.
+ Projeto com o intuito de melhorar a mudança e visualização de mudanças em build.